Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers

 I am reading that hydroxychloroquine (Plaquenil) may help in fighting the coronavirus (COVID-19).

-Answer: The U.S. Food and Drug Administration (FDA) has not approved hydroxychloroquine (Plaquenil) for the treatment of coronavirus.
-There have been stories in the news about hydroxychloroquine because the results of some small studies in China and Europe were initially promising.
-However, some other studies have found that hydroxychloroquine offers no benefit to patients infected with the coronavirus.
-Though there are still some studies underway, the clinical trial data results available suggest that hydroxychloroquine may not be effective in the treatment and prevention of COVID-19, and the potential benefits of the drug do not outweigh the known and potential risks.
+Answer: The U.S. Food and Drug Administration (FDA) has not approved hydroxychloroquine (Plaquenil) for the treatment of COVID-19, the illness caused by the coronavirus.
+There have been a number of studies of hydroxychloroquine and COVID-19 and at this time the best available evidence suggests that hydroxychloroquine is not effective in the treatment and prevention of COVID-19, and the potential benefits of the drug do not outweigh the known and potential risks.
 As a result, the FDA has revoked their earlier issue of an Emergency Use Authorization (EUA) for hydroxychloroquine.
 An EUA allows for an unapproved drug to be prescribed in limited and controlled ways during an emergency such as a pandemic.
-At this time there is still no approved treatment for the coronavirus.
+The FDA has cautioned against the use of hydroxychloroquine to treat COVID-19 outside of a hospital or clinical trial.

 I have been taken off hydroxychloroquine.
 Should I start taking it again?